 Currently, I can handle open reel, or what is commonly called "reel-to-reel" recordings on standard 1/4 inch tape in either full track mono, half-track mono or stereo, or quarter-track mono or stereo, at any tape speed between 15/32 inch per second and 30 inches per second.
 Other open reel formats will be supported soon.
 Tapes recorded at speeds below 3.75 IPS are transferred at 3.75 IPS, and then the speed and equalization are corrected in the digital domain.
 Note that some open-reel tapes made on small, portable recorders in the 1960's were not recorded at standard or even constant speeds.
 Every effort will be made to reproduce these as close to the correct speed as possible.
 Here is an example of such a recorder and its recording:

-These tapes are played on an Otari MX-55N professional studio mastering deck, modified for more gentle tape handling, and the audio is carried over +4dBm balanced audio lines to a Behringer UMC404HD interface, operating at a sample rate of 192 kHz, with a bit depth of 24 bits.
-That's more than six times the precision of a CD.
-I have also recently acquired and modified a Tascam 22-4 4-track multitrack machine which can play 4-track multitrack or quadraphonic tapes at 3.75, 7.5, or 15 IPS, and all four tracks can be captured at once.
-It can be used for capturing both sides of quarter-track stereo tapes at the same time.
+These tapes are played on an Otari MX-55N professional studio mastering deck, modified for more gentle tape handling, and the audio is carried over +4dBm balanced audio lines to an Audient iD14 MKII interface, operating at a sample rate of 96 kHz, with a bit depth of 24 bits.
+That's more than three times the precision of a CD.

 I can also add leader tape to open-reel tapes to allow transfer of every second of recorded audio, and to protect the ends of the tape in the future.
 Failed splices, a very common problem in older master tapes, can be replaced too.